Non-surjective satellite operators and piecewise-linear concordance: Introduction

+Before introducing the example that proves Theorem \ref{thm:nonsurjective}, we show how this result implies the first part of Theorem \ref{thm:main}.
 For any pattern knot $P \subset S^1 \times D^2$, let $\tilde P \subset S^3$ be the knot obtained by applying $P$ to the unknot.
 Let $\lambda_P$ be the framing of $P$ that corresponds to the Seifert framing of $\tilde P$.
-Viewing $P$ as knot in the boundary of $S^1 \times D^3$, let $X_P$ be the manifold obtained by attaching a $2$-handle to $S^1 \times D^3$ along $P$ with framing $\lambda_P$, and let $Y_P = \partial X_P$.
-(A Kirby diagram for $X_P$ is shown in Figure \ref{fig:kirby}(a).)
-Note $X_P$ is contractible if and only if the winding number of $P$ is $\pm 1$, in which case $X_P$ is known as a \emph{Mazur manifold} and $Y_P$ is a homology sphere.
-Let $J_P \subset Y_P$ be the knot $\{\pt\} \times S^1$.
-The key point in Akbulut's proof of Zeeman's conjecture is that for the pattern knot $Q$ shown in Figure \ref{fig:Q}, the knot $J_Q$ does not bound a PL disk in $X_Q$; however, $J_Q$ is smoothly slice in a different $4$-manifold (which is actually diffeomorphic to $X_Q$ with a different parametrization of its boundary).
-In contrast, we obtain the following stronger result:
+Viewing $P$ as a knot in the boundary of $S^1 \times D^3$, let $X_P$ be the manifold obtained by attaching a $2$-handle to $S^1 \times D^3$ along $P$ with framing $\lambda_P$, and let $Y_P = \partial X_P$.
+(A schematic Kirby diagram for $X_P$ is shown in Figure \ref{fig:kirby}(a).)
+Note that $X_P$ is contractible if and only if the winding number of $P$ is $\pm 1$, in which case $Y_P$ is a homology sphere.
+Let $J_P \subset Y_P$ be the knot $S^1 \times \{\pt\}$.
+As an example, let $Q$ denote the \emph{Mazur pattern} shown in Figure \ref{fig:Q}, so called because $X_Q$ (with orientation reversed) is Mazur's original construction of a contractible $4$-manifold with boundary not homeomorphic to $S^3$ \cite{MazurContractible}.